NeisesMike/GoblinBrawlGang/readme.md

 A windows forms app, meant to be a replacement for the late Kobold Fight Club.

 ## Primary Features
+* Automatically updating calculations.
+Don't do the math yourself!
 * Encounter Builder: build an encounter from scratch or randomize it from nothing.
 Always stay aware of your XP constraints with automatically updating values between windows.
 * Creature Finder: Apply any number of filters to the provided Monster Manual